Short sale properties can be a great source of income for investors, and a great deal for home buyers.

 In a short sale, you have to get agreement from the owner and the bank(s) involved on the purchase price and the terms.

-Getting written permission from the owner to discuss terms with the bank can be really helpful, but check with a good lawyer to make sure you have the right documents before you ask the seller to sign anything that might violate NJ, NY, PA law.
+Getting written permission from the owner to discuss terms with the bank can be really helpful, but check with a good lawyer to make sure you have the right documents before you ask the seller to sign anything that might violate NC, NJ law.

 Your relationship skills are super important during this process.
 The bank will often require days, even weeks, to respond to offers and move forward.
 Often they request additional BPOs (Broker Price Opinions) or modify appraisals, and they sometimes like to involve different negotiators.